iinus/EthicalHacking-TTM4536/README.md

 # EthicalHacking

-See blackhatpy for curriculum and python scripts.
+See summary for curriculum and blackhat-python scripts.

 # Writeup PERU